chauff/cse1500-web-transcripts/_lectures/js.md

 <sup>Top languages over time (as measured by number of contributors) on GitHub.
 [Image source](https://octoverse.github.com/), 2019.</sup>

-Vital to JavaScript's rise from toy language to serious contender is the availability of tooling, frameworks and libraries such as browsers' built-in dev tools, build tools, testing frameworks, UI frameworks, and so on.
+Vital to JavaScript's rise from toy language to serious contender ([even in space!](https://twitter.com/jason_mayes/status/1267227834096861184)) is the availability of tooling, frameworks and libraries such as browsers' built-in dev tools, build tools, testing frameworks, UI frameworks, and so on.
 Another reason that Javascript became so popular is that it enables development in multiple programming paradigms ([read this interview](https://levelup.gitconnected.com/kyle-simpson-ive-forgotten-more-javascript-than-most-people-ever-learn-3bddc6c13e93) with Kyle Simpson, author of one of the most popular JavaScript book series if you want to know more).

 Today's **JavaScript runtime environments** are highly efficient and a number of them co-exist peacefully: